udevbe/jaccall/README.md

 #### An example

-Jaccall allows you to map any struct type in Java.
+Jaccall allows you to map any struct or union type in Java.
 Let's have a look at our previous example that contained a struct definition:

-C `some_header.h`
 ```C
 struct test {
     char field0;